NVIDIA/nvidia-gcp-samples/dataflow-samples/t5-dataflow-gpu-cpu/README.md

 # Running T5 on Dataflow GPU and CPU

-There are several steps we need to take to run this repo:
+There are several steps we need to take to run this repo.
+The below environment must be set in your local system to submit a beam/dataflow job.

 1. creating a virual environment <br>
-`virtualenv -p <point_to_python3.6_version> <env_name>` # Python versions are important as Dataflow is super picky and comlains if versions do not match
+`virtualenv -p <point_to_python3.6_version> <env_name>` # Python versions are important as Dataflow is super picky and complains if versions do not match
 2. activate the created virtual environment <br>
 `source <env_name>/bin/activate` # make sure you don't have any other virtual env is running - if there is one already running you need to deactivate it before starting to this one
 3. install necessary packages <br>